scala/scala-lang/blog/_posts/2015-11-16-minutes-from-nov-2015.md

 Also, should this go into the Scala namespace?

-[@SethTisue](http://github.com/SethTisue) points out that part the reason the reaction of this was hard to gage was it wasn't clear if people realized this wasn't for core (it's not).
+[@SethTisue](http://github.com/SethTisue) points out that part the reason the reaction of this was hard to gauge was it wasn't clear if people realized this wasn't for core (it's not).

 [@heathermiller](http://github.com/heathermiller) even we are confused about what is and isn't core